Tulip-Dev/tulip/doc/python/gettingstarted.rst

 Python objects autocompletion
 """"""""""""""""""""""""""""""

-The autocompletion list feature is really useful to get the content of the dictionary of Python objects.
+The autocompletion list feature is really useful to get the contents of the dictionary of Python objects.
 The list is filled by fetching the contents of a database according to the context.
 That database contains the API of all standard Python modules but also the tulip ones.
 That database is also updated dynamically by performing a static analysis on the source code (in particular,